matthewgottlieb/autoPortConfigAgent/README.md

 The configuration also supports lldp options on the port.
 The example configurations contain lldp configuration options.

 #### Supported lldp attributes
 Currently one can match on the lldp capabilities, the as substring search of the remote lldp agent description, the port mac address advertised in the lldppdu, or a combination of these.
+When matching capabilities, the list of capabilities must match completely—subsets or supersets are not treated as a match.

 ### CVP warning
 This script does not interface with CVP.
 As such any configuration applied to the switch may cause the switch to show as out-of-sync within any CVP instance to which this switch is tied.
 Manual reconciliation would be required.